 Leave the city lights and explore the country

 Pack your warmest attire and prepare for winter activities in the midst of the Icelandic winter.
 There is something magical about experiencing Icelandic winter outside of the city.
 Racing against the few hours of daylight, staying up to hunt for Northern Lights, walking in the freshly fallen snow and exploring the frozen sights.
 Look to join our Jökulsárlón Glacier Lagoon & Ice Cave 2 Day tour to travel the entire south coast and to venture into the depths of the glacier in a stunning ice cave.

 Explore Reykjanes with us on New Years Eve, home to the UNESCO Geopark to witness the geothermal and volcanic landscape in Iceland, finishing the day at the 5,200 year old LAVA Tunnel, all at Reykjavík’s doorstep.
 It’s a short tour and the perfect way to spend the last day of the year before going out to celebrate with fireworks in the evening.

 Or get warm with us on our Golden Circle tour.
 On this tour we visit the warm geothermal waters of the Secret Lagoon and have lunch amongst the plants in the greenhouse at Friðheimar Tomato Farm.
 The remainder of the day is spent visiting the snow covered sights within the Golden Circle.

 New Years Eve in Reykjavík

 It’s an old tradition in Iceland claiming that, to start the new year right with a clean slate, you must burn away the old year.
 There’s no need to tell the locals about this tradition, as every year they blow up more than an astonishing 500 tonnes worth of fireworks!
 You can buy your own from the Icelandic Association for Search and Rescue teams who finance their operations by selling fireworks.
-With fireworks in hand and protective glasses on the nose, make your way to Hallgrímskirkja Church to count down into the new year.
+With fireworks in hand and protective glasses on the nose, make your way to Hallgrímskirkja Church or Tjörning (The Pond) to count down into the new year.